samsquire/ideas4/README.md

 Rather than define relations between things with special classes as in Django and Hibernate, define them as loops.

 ```
+for category in categories:
+  for thread in category:
+   assign(category, thread)

+for thread in category.threads:
+ for post in thread:
+  for like in post:
+   assign(thread, post, like)
+  for thank in post:
+   assign(thread, post, thank)
+  for inlink in post:
+   assign(thread, post, inlink)
+  for attachment in post:
+   assign(thread, post, attachment)

 ```

 # 74. Code equivalence